jfbouzereau/explorer/README.md

 * Radviz
 * Discriminant analysis
 * Variance analysis
-* Line regression
+* Linear regression
 * Box plot
 * Parallel coordinates

 ## Principles

 The Explorer can load tabular data from local files or from the clipboard.
 The tabulation character is automatically recognized.
-The names of the fields are expected on the first line of the data.
+The names of the fields are expected to be found on the first line of the data.
 There are two kinds of fields :

 * Litteral (or qualitative) fields represended in pink
-* Numerical (or quantitative) fields represented in pale blue
+* Numerical (or quantitative) fields represented in pale blue.
+A field with name terminated by ":n" or "/n" is regarded as numerical.

+## Binaries

+Pre-build binary for OSX can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer.zip)

+Binaries for other platforms will follow.

+The Explorer is written in javascript and built with [electron](http://electron.atom.io)